These are a few notes and reflections on the early chapters of Luhmann’s Love as Passion: The Codification of Intimacy (English translation, 1986).

 Love makes unrealistic or unreasonable demands on the other person’s capacity to understand.
 But love is not about reason.

-The understanding issue also applies to close friendship, which is all about being understood and accepted by another person.
+The understanding issue also applies to close friendship, which is all the effort to understand and accept another person.
 Deep friendship is not so different than love; it just lacks the sexual aspect.
 Friendship, if we think of it as communication medium, may have evolved to deal with (not actually solve) the problem of psychic closure, or the sense of aloneness.
-Communication in general, or society, evolved to solve that problem.
+This “problem” can never be completely solved.
+Communication in general, or society, evolved to try solve that problem.
 Passion is only one kind of love.
 In addition to intimate friendship, there is, of course parental love, etc. Each kind of love has its own semantics.

 In love, a great deal is left unspoken.
 Luhmann argues that